Somatic Experiencing® Professional Training

 Program Overview

-Somatic Experiencing®, developed by Dr. Peter A. Levine, is a powerful body-based method that helps individuals resolve trauma by working with the nervous system rather than reliving painful experiences.
+Somatic Experiencing® is a powerful body-based method that helps individuals resolve trauma by working with the nervous system rather than reliving painful experiences.
 SE supports the body’s natural capacity to regulate, restore balance, and build resilience.

 The Somatic Experiencing® training combines conceptual learning with theoretical foundation for understanding trauma physiology, while remaining strongly rooted in experiential learning.
 Participants develop practical skills that can be applied immediately, while also cultivating the self-regulation and presence essential for ethical trauma-informed work.